Kenna wrote, and directed several plays, taught acting for kids. She is a former talent scout and directs or performs.

 Film Business Plan

 Among the colleges and universities that offer such internship programs are UCLA, USC, San Francisco State University, University of Texas, and New York University.
-If you are interested in pursuing this path as a career choice, you contact the admissions offices of the colleges for more information.
+If you are interested in pursuing this path as a career choice, contact the colleges' admissions offices for more information.
 Or, you Google "film internships NYC" if you want to work in NYC.

-Going after film production internships are considered by some in the business a noble action because it suggests that you're committed to the industry.
+Going after film production internships is considered a noble action by some in the business because it suggests that you're committed to the industry.
 You are strongly committed enough to work for free.

-The fact is, though, that many film industry jobs require training and a certain number of years of work experience.
+Though, the fact is that many film industry jobs require training and a certain number of years of work experience.
 That is where the film production internships apply.
 Most professional industry jobs do not require a college degree.
-They require you to be an intern for a time to gain the technical, creative, and managerial skills necessary to function effectively in your chosen film career.
+They need you to be an intern for a time to gain the technical, creative, and managerial skills necessary to function effectively in your chosen film career.

-If you are thinking about interning in the industry, it would be advisable to give some thought to your specific area or areas of interest so that you can prepare.
-If for example, you're thinking about interning as an editor, it would be a good idea to take a few editing classes at a film school.
+If you are thinking about interning in the industry, it would be advisable to consider your specific area or areas of interest to prepare.
+If, for example, you're thinking about interning as an editor, it would be a good idea to take a few editing classes at a film school.
 Such experience will not only make you more attractive as a candidate but will also make you more valuable once you've begun your training on your internship.

 Film Business Jobs